 - External environment

 The internal environment is within the organization.
-They outline the company’s strengths and weaknesses and are under the company’s control.
+It outlines the company’s strengths and weaknesses and is under the company’s control.
 An example is corporate culture.

 Meanwhile, the external environment is outside the organization.
-Therefore, changes in factors in the external environment raise both opportunities and threats.
+Therefore, changes in external environment factors raise both opportunities and threats.

-External environment beyond management control.
+The external environment is beyond management’s control.
 The company cannot influence these external factors in the desired direction.
 Examples are changes in interest rates and government regulations.
 In this case, the company can only adapt to changes in the external environment to maximize opportunities and minimize threats.

 Other classifications also include internal and external environments.
-However, they dissect the external environment into three levels:
+However, they group the external environment into three levels:

 - Natural physical environment